Stevieag/stevieag.github.io/_posts/2023-04-21-make-your-blog.markdown

             - You can exit and come back to verify by the use of the three dots against the name
         <center><img alt="github challenge record" src="img/githubrecordchallenge.png" width="340"/></center>
         - 5df.
 Click verify
-6. Now it may take a little time to the records to propogate
+6. Now it may take a little time for the records to propogate
 7. Now check that the `https://` and `http://` versions of your site are now working plus then with and without `www.` eg
     - [https://geekyblinder.co.uk](https://geekyblinder.co.uk)